Learn how to effectively track lead sources and use that information to grow your business.

 Since your sales and marketing efforts work in tandem, you want to make sure you’re monitoring both from a lead source perspective.
 Doing so helps you know how to allocate your marketing dollars and resources – putting them toward the lead sources that reliably bring in worthwhile leads.

 What Is the Best Way to Capture and Track Your Lead Sources?

 You want to make sure you choose a platform that stores all of your lead source information in one place.
 An industry-specific agency management system (AMS) is the best software to track and analyze your lead sources.
 The AMS you choose should have key features that simplify and streamline your lead tracking efforts:

 - Lead forms.
 A lead form builder makes it easy to get lead information into your AMS.
-Look for an AMS that allows you to build custom lead forms so that you can make sure you’re getting all necessary lead information.
-A great benefit of having this capability built into your AMS is that the information goes directly into the system, making managing leads and guiding them through your sales pipeline much easier.
+Look for an AMS that allows you to build custom lead forms so that you can make sure you’re getting all the necessary lead information.
+A great benefit of having this capability built into your AMS is that the information goes directly into the system, making managing leads much easier.

 - Integrations and API.
 Data management can be a daunting task – and handling it incorrectly can open you up to unwanted security risks.
 Choose an AMS that provides integrations and access to an open API.
 This enables you to utilize the best tools for different parts of your business without creating data silos or friction in your internal processes.
 Plus, data integrations help you migrate sensitive information seamlessly and securely so that it’s all in one easily accessible, centralized place.

 - Analytics and reporting dashboards.
 Manually sifting through and analyzing all of your data to find your lead sources isn’t the best use of your time.
 You want to choose an AMS that has built-in data analysis and reporting capabilities.
 Not only will this save you valuable time to invest back into your business efforts, but it will also make it much easier to gain valuable insights to pivot your marketing and sales efforts in a timely manner.